 What are the health effects of asbestos?

-When asbestos-containing materials are disturbed or during improper removal, the asbestos fiber can easily break down into tiny particles too small to be seen and become airborne.
-Once airborne, the particles can be inhaled and can remain and accumulate in the lungs.
+When asbestos-containing materials are disturbed, the asbestos fiber can easily break down into tiny particles too small to be seen, and become airborne.
+Once airborne, the particles can be inhaled and can remain and collect in the lungs.

 Exposure to asbestos may increase the risk of developing any of the following diseases and conditions:

 - Lung cancer

 - Asbestosis, which results in permanent lung damage (a scarring of the lung tissue)

 - Mesothelioma, a relatively rare cancer of the chest and abdominal linings